Everyone possesses the power to create change in the world but not many believe to possess this power.

-Earlier this week, the old washing machines were replaced by new ones and I am very happy that I was able to help the residents in my apartment building by preventing further damages to their clothes.
+Within a couple of weeks, the old washing machines were replaced by new ones and I was very happy that I was able to help the residents in my apartment building by preventing further damages to their clothes.

 6. Communicate the progress and outcome within your community or organisation

 Lastly, I believe that it is important to periodically communicate the progress and the final outcome with your supporters.

 People want to see the benefit of having invested their time and trust in you.

 Share the victory with your supporters because after all, it is their victory as well.